 We know this is a really tough one.

-Condensation is only a problem in the cold so it’s not like we’re suggesting you should never cook in your van.
+Condensation is only a problem in the cold, so it’s not like we’re suggesting you never cook in your van.

 Just try to reduce how much cooking you do inside when it’s cold, if possible.

-When it’s really cold and you have no choice, up the ventilation and airflow when you’re cooking.
+When it’s really cold, and you have no choice, up the ventilation and airflow when cooking.

 Open the doors and windows and put those roof vents to work.
-If it’s especially cold, turn the heater on.
+If it’s especially cold, turn on the heater.

 You can close up as soon as you’ve stopped cooking so it won’t get too uncomfortable.

-Indoor showers for campers obviously produce a lot of steam.
+Indoor showers for campers produce a lot of steam.

 Even with a dedicated extractor fan in the campervan bathroom, it’s probably asking too much to expel all the steam from one shower.